tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper (long).md

 ### 3.2 Profit Is Real or It Is Zero

+YieldLoop is not a managed trading system.
+It does not select strategies, adjust parameters, reallocate capital, or exercise discretion on behalf of users.
+All execution behavior is explicitly defined and authorized by the user prior to cycle start.

 At the end of a cycle, the system calculates profit using actual balances and actual costs.

 profit = end_balance